Frieve-A/harmony_visualizer/README.md

 ## How to execute on other platforms

 This application is written in Python.
-Follow the steps below to execute the Python code of the Feature Visualizer.
+Follow the steps below to execute the Python code of the Harmony Visualizer.

 1. git clone https://github.com/Frieve-A/harmony_visualizer.git
 2. pip install -r requirements.txt